Delfast

 Delfast is a US-headquartered Ukrainian electric bicycle manufacturer.
+Their website shut down in December 2024.

 History

 Delfast has been operating in Ukraine since 2014 as a bicycle couriers service for online orders in Kyiv.
 It aimed to provide an eco-friendly service but wanted more than the quality and performance of electric bicycles available on the market.
-It had to develop a e-bike of its own.
+It had to develop an e-bike of its own.
 In 2017, the company launched the production with $150,000 in crowdfunding raised on Kickstarter.